Congratulations! You have taken the first steps to a stress-free commute!

 Be sure to arrive at the station early, so that you have time to park, purchase your ticket (if you need to), and validate your ticket.

 Prior to each station stop there will be an announcement indicating the station.
 When you arrive at your destination, be sure to pick up your ticket and all of your belongings.
-(Don't worry, if you forget something, we have a lost and found system - just call our offices at (703) 684-1001 to report the lost item).
+If you do happen to leave something on the train, call us at (703)-684-1001 to make a lost item report.

 A Few Things That You Should Keep in Mind